Neogreen224/Skyrim-After-Dark/README.md

 Installing Wabbajack
 Once you have completed pre-installation, download the latest version of Wabbajack and place it in a folder such as C:\Games\Wabbajack.
 Do not place it in program files, on your desktop or in your downloads folder.
 I recommend placing it on an SSD as it will work quicker on there.

+⚠️ NOTE: Wabbajack has issues mirroring some Lovers Lab mods, if you have issues just click X to close out of the manual installs to skip to the nexus downloads, afterwards it will say install failed and a link will show in bottom left to Open Archive, follow the
+URLs and place the correct versions in your downloads folder you decided to place it during the wabbjack install ⚠️

 ⚠️ NOTE: Skyrim After Dark will always require the latest version of Wabbajack UNLESS IT IS SPECIFICALLY STATED HERE. ⚠️

 Downloading and Installing Skyrim After Dark